ryandotclair/practical-ai/bottom.md

 > az spring build-service builder show -n default --query properties.provisioningState
 > ```

 Once the deployment is done, if you go back to the url (https://practical-[tmdbapi]-vee.azuremicroservices.io) you'll note that nothing has changed.
 And that's because our app has been deployed into staging (`version1`).
-You could validate it by either going into the Azure Spring Apps Enteprise Azure portal UI and clicking on the movee app / Deployments / and selecting the staging link (it's not public, hidden by a login), but let's just YOLO it and promote it to production!
+You could validate it by either going into the Azure Spring Apps Enteprise Azure portal UI and clicking on the movee app / Deployments / and selecting the staging link (it's not public, hidden by a login), but let's just YOLO it and set the version to production!

 ```bash
 az spring app set-deployment -n movee -d version1